 Unlike some villages, Romeo isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Romeo are a mix of both white- and blue-collar jobs.
-Overall, Romeo is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Romeo who work in sales jobs (15.17%), office and administrative support (9.20%), and management occupations (6.24%).
+Overall, Romeo is a village of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Romeo who work in sales jobs (13.71%), office and administrative support (8.11%), and teaching (7.55%).

 Also of interest is that Romeo has more people living here who work in computers and math than 95% of the places in the US.

-Being a small village, Romeo does not have a public transit system used by locals to get to and from work.
+Romeo is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Romeo is a somewhat ethnically-diverse village.
 The people who call Romeo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Romeo residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Romeo include Irish, Italian, English, and Polish.
+Important ancestries of people in Romeo include English, Irish, Polish, and Italian.

 The most common language spoken in Romeo is English.
 Other important languages spoken here include Spanish and Arabic.